strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.4.6.1 =
 * Fixed some notices in the PayPal gateway code.
+* No longer calling Stripe JS at checkout if the level is free.

 = 1.4.6 =
 * No longer trying to setup a subscription with Stripe for levels with only an Initial Payment amount.